CLU-MSCP/bedics/01-Theory/dsurch1.md

 <img src="https://raw.githubusercontent.com/CLU-MSCP/bedics/master/public/LSB.png" alt="HSS" align="left" style="width: 20%; height: 20%; margin:8px">

 I became more excited about the theory as I explored a book by Lorna Smith Benjamin that applied Sullivan's theory to the treatment of personality disorders.
-Her book made it easy for me to see the many hypotheses that could be tested to better understand the development, maintenance, and treatment of personality disorders through an interpersonal lens.
-Even today, there are many unexplored, underdeveloped, and unreplicated branches of her theory that could be tested.
+Her book made it easy for me to see the many hypotheses that could be tested examining the development, maintenance, and treatment of personality disorders through an interpersonal lens.
+Even today, there are many unexplored, underdeveloped, and unreplicated branches of her theory that could be tested by interested researchers.

 *****

 **The components of a theory**

 The phenomena we refer to are called *hypothetical constructs*.
 The constructs can have an infinite number of specific definitions called *operational definitions*.
-For example, depression is a construct and can be defined using the DSM, self-report measure, etc.
+For example, depression is a construct and can be operationally defined using the DSM, a self-report measure, etc. Our hypotheses make specific predictions between two, or more, constructs.
+General rules for developing a good hypothesis are outlined in the Wampold article cited below.

 *Reliability* speaks to the stability or internal consistency for each operational definition.  *Validity* speaks to how well operational definitions relate to  each other when they are expected, or not expected, to be associated.

-<strong><center>Advanced Resources</center></strong>
+<center>Resources</center>

     Meehl, P. E. (1967).
 Theory-testing in psychology and physics: A methodological paradox.
 Philosophy of Science, 34, 103-115.